AdobeDocs/campaign.en/help/v8/start/import.md

     * **[!UICONTROL Do not update enumerations]**

       Select this option to avoid enriching the list of enumerated values in the database.
+Learn more about [enumerations](../config/enumerations.md).

 * **[!UICONTROL Variables]** tab